List of Blue Bloods characters: Eddie Janko-Reagan

 Jamie's partner and eventual wife, Officer Edit Marie "Eddie" Janko Reagan (first name pronounced "eh-DEET") is of mixed Hungarian and Serbian descent.
 Feisty and strongly opinionated, she is very passionate when it comes to her job.
 She is portrayed by Vanessa Ray.

-Eddie's mother, Lena Janko (Christine Ebersole) immigrated from Serbia and Eddie herself is fluent in the Serbian language, which comes in handy when Danny recruits her to bust a sex trafficking ring.
+Eddie's mother, Lena Janko (Christine Ebersole), immigrated from Serbia and Eddie herself is fluent in the Serbian language, which comes in handy when Danny recruits her to bust a sex trafficking ring.
 Her Hungarian-born father, Armin Janko (Michael Cullen), was a financial advisor before his company was revealed to be involved in a Ponzi scheme, ruining a lot of good people.
 As a result, he is serving a prison sentence.
 He gets a lighter sentence after busting a prison guard drug ring.
 Later, when he is released from prison, he briefly lives with Eddie and Jamie until Eddie's mother allows him to live with her.

 In "The Bullitt Mustang", Eddie is one of several police officers charged with official misconduct by the acting New York County District Attorney for fixing her 90-year-old neighbor's parking tickets; the charges are subsequently dropped after Frank and Erin work out a deal.

-In "Back in the Day", Eddie reveals her aspirations of making detective, having signed herself and Jamie up for a surveillance assignment for one of the precinct's detectives.
+In "Back in the Day", Eddie reveals her aspirations of making detective, having signed up Jamie and herself for a surveillance assignment for one of the precinct's detectives.
 While awaiting their target, Eddie chose to remain at her post when Jamie chose to respond to an officer-down call, which proved to be false.
 This led to a brief conflict between them, with Jamie threatening to get a new partner if she ever goes against an emergency call again.

 There has been significant romantic tension between Eddie and Jamie since the middle of season four, the two even sharing a kiss.
 Despite their attraction, Jamie had chosen not to act on his feelings after learning that Renzulli would reassign them to new partners per NYPD protocol.
 Nevertheless, there continued to be romantic tension lingering between the two, which had become much more apparent in "Personal Business" when they both acknowledged to each other how they feel, leading to another kiss.
 Despite this, they agreed not to further act on their feelings since they don't wish to jeopardize their partnership.